How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Forms

-Photo: psoriasis on the hands
+Photo: psoriasis on hands

 Pustular psoriasis disease has varieties:

-• tsumbusha psoriasis - psoriasis in men aged 15-35 years, affecting the skin and accompanied by purulent pustules on the scales, high fever and weakness;
+• Tsumbusha psoriasis - psoriasis in men aged 15-35 years, affecting the skin and accompanied by purulent pustules on the scales, high fever and weakness;

 Stages and nature of the disease